Cloudniite/cloudniite/README.md

 Then, whenever you want to warmup the LandingPage functions, just call our method passing in the tag group name.

 ##### warmupTagGroup(interval, tagGroup):
+To warm up your function on a recurring timer, add an interval
 * intervals are set in minutes
 * **null:** no interval